mikaelarl/SoftwareToolsProjectTeam3/README.md

 8. Publish a detailed, well-formatted R-markdown report of your analytical story to your GitHub repository (see project instructions for details).

 ## Checkpoint 1 Progress
+Our group has completed tasks 1 and 4.
+We have been working on tasks 2, 3, and 5 (analyzing and visualizing our data in order to identify relevant trends).

+Individual group member contributions:

+Mikaela:
+I have created a variety of visualizations for the county-level data, which can be located in the "Liquor Sales Counties.twb" Tableau workbook.